Agnes-Kalunda/ticketit/README.md

 ## Requirements

 - PHP 7.1.3 or higher
-- Laravel 5.8
+- Laravel 5.8 or higher
-- MySQL/MariaDB
+- MySQL

 ## Installation